anon-self/anon-self.github.io/docs/dataset.md

     .table_dataset tr.app_short:hover td {
         background-color: #E6E6FA;
     }
+    td, th{
+        max-width:100%;
+        white-space:nowrap;
+    }
 </style>

 <div style="text-align: left">
-    All information provided below about the dataset can be downloaded as an <a href="assets/data/BenchInfo.xlsx">excel file</a>.
+    All information provided below about the dataset, as well as the full list of permissions and features used by each app, can be downloaded as an <a href="assets/data/BenchInfo.xlsx">excel file</a>.
 </div>